GoogleChrome/web.dev/src/site/content/en/blog/asyncify/index.md

 On the other hand, there is a de-facto standard called [WASI](https://github.com/WebAssembly/WASI) for WebAssembly I/O in the console and the server-side.
-It was designed as a compilation target for system languages, and exposes all sorts of filesystem and other operations in a traditional synchronous form.
+It was designed as a compilation target for system languages, and exposes all sorts of file system and other operations in a traditional synchronous form.

 What if you could map one to another?
 Then you could compile any application in any source language